Golf Monthly's technical editor has his say on the recent split between Justin Rose and equipment manufacturer Honma

 So the signs were there and take a look at his form in 2020, three missed cuts out of four events so clearly for a player who is so consistent normally and a bit of a money-making machine when it comes to making cuts and churning out top-10s, for him to have that string of results clearly something was wrong and something needed to change.

-Watch the PGA Golf Tour with NowTV.
-Sign up here for the Sky Sports Day Pass for £9.99 - or better yet - get the 3 month pass in HD, which is currently just £25 /month, saving you over 25% off the usual price.
+Watch the Golf live with NowTV.
+Sign up here for the Sky Sports Day Pass for £9.99 - or better yet - get the Monthly Pass in HD + 7 Day Free Trial of NowTV for £33 /month.
 Definitely better for your buck as a true Golf Fan.

 Will he now remain a free agent?